djzevenbergen/inreachWebapp/README.md

 Created by DJ Zevenbergen

 This application uses C#/.NET, S3, and MailKit to take in an Uploaded file, upload it to S3, and then email a link to that file to the email provided by the user.
+It is deployed to EC2 using Docker and ECR.

 ##setup